wormangel/init/README.md

 2- Copy the `.ssh/config` file here and put it in your `~/.ssh`

-3- Save the generate key
+3- Save the generated key

 ```
 eval "$(ssh-agent -s)"
 ssh-add -K ~/.ssh/id_rsa
 ```

+4- Add the key to Github and wherever else

 ### Dev software
 1- Install [Postman](https://www.getpostman.com/)